saimj7/Action-Recognition-in-Real-Time/README.md

 ---

 **RNN:**
 - A standard LSTM is used.
 Note that you need GPU/CUDA support to run CUDnnLSTM layers in the model.
-Finally the LSTM network is trained to distinguish between your desired class1 and 2 videos.
+Finally, the LSTM network is trained to distinguish between your desired class1 and 2 videos.

 ## Running Inference
 - Install all the required Python dependencies: